LaTeX-Package-Repositories/geometry/README.md

 Recent changes:

 [Release 5.7]
-Add support for luatex (with new comand names introduces in luatex 0.85)
+Add support for luatex (with new comand names introduced in luatex 0.85)

 (changes.txt for more history)